Commercial Real-Estate Appraisal Scenarios: Market Value vs Liquidation Value

 by

 Commercial real-estate appraisal is one of the crucial tasks that requires attention to details and a lot of patience.
-Lately, specialty lenders have sprung up to help savvy commercial investors to realize their investment dreams or acquire a property of their dreams at affordable prices and competitive interest rates.
+Lately, specialty lenders have sprung up to help savvy commercial real estate investors to realize their investment dreams or acquire a property of their dreams at affordable prices and competitive interest rates.
 While selling or buying a building might present itself as an urgent task, it is better to perform a thorough appraisal before committing any funds to the purchase.

 Real estate appraisal is good for both the buyer and the seller.
 While both parties get acquainted with the value of the property, they also develop an understanding of how far they are willing to go to dispose or acquire the property.
 For most people, holding on to your property until it is ripe for the market is a good way to benefit from your hard toil.